isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="tenants"></a>Tenant

-Per le offerte cloud SaaS, il tenant rappresenta il percorso locale che ospita i server che forniscono i servizi cloud.
-Ad esempio, Contoso Corporation ha scelto l'Europa per ospitare Office 365, EMS e i tenant di Dynamics 365 per i 15.000 dipendenti della sede di Parigi.
+For SaaS cloud offerings, the tenant is the regional location that houses the servers providing cloud services.
+For example, the Contoso Corporation chose the European region to host its Office 365, EMS, and Dynamics 365 tenants for the 15,000 workers in their Paris headquarters.

-I servizi PaaS di Azure e i carichi di lavoro basati su macchina virtuale e ospitati in IaaS di Azure possono avere tenancy in qualsiasi datacenter di Azure in tutto il mondo.
-Quando si crea un'app o un servizio PaaS di Azure oppure elementi di un carico di lavoro IaaS, si specifica il datacenter di Azure, noto anche come percorso.
+Azure PaaS services and virtual machine-based workloads hosted in Azure IaaS can have tenancy in any Azure datacenter across the world.
+You specify the Azure datacenter, known as the location, when you create the Azure PaaS app or service or element of an IaaS workload.

-Un tenant Azure AD è un'istanza specifica di Azure AD che include account e gruppi.
-Le sottoscrizioni di prova o a pagamento di Office 365, Dynamics 365 o Intune/EMS includono un tenant Azure AD gratuito.
-Il tenant Azure AD non include altri servizi di Azure e non è lo stesso per la sottoscrizione di prova o a pagamento di Azure.
+An Azure AD tenant is a specific instance of Azure AD containing accounts and groups.
+Paid or trial subscriptions of Office 365, Dynamics 365, or Intune/EMS include a free Azure AD tenant.
+This Azure AD tenant does not include other Azure services and is not the same as an Azure trial or paid subscription.

 ### <a name="summary-of-the-hierarchy"></a>Riepilogo della gerarchia